nshulse/hackathon/README.md

 api is very slow and crashes often because it is free.
 We could import all the api data into a file and make the game much faster and crash less.
 Could also make the website look better using things like jpegs or images.

+Update done by Noah Hulse: Made the game include not only weight, but player averages like points, rebounds, turnovers, etc.

+New game is run using new_app.py